Compound Interest: Definition And Calculation

 Let’s dig into the math behind compound interest and learn how it can affect the balance of your savings, debt and ultimately your personal finance health.

 What Is Compound Interest?

-Compound interest is, literally, interest on TOP of interest.
-Interest is calculated at a designated interval, and then added to the principal, so that the next time interest is calculated, it is calculated against the sum of the principal plus any previously earned interest.
+Compound interest, also called compounding interest, is what you earn on top of the principal amount of a loan or deposit, plus any accumulated interest.
+Interest is calculated at a designated interval and then added to the principal so that the next time interest is calculated, it’s against the sum of the principal plus any previously earned interest.